-BCBS has published the following three books.
-All are available to purchase from our on-site bookstore and from major online retailers.
+The Barre Center for Buddhist Studies has published the following books.
+All are available to purchase from our online bookstore and onsite.

 Early Buddhist Meditation Studies (Volume 1) by Bhikkhu Anālayo (2017).
 In this book, Bhikkhu Analayo, scholar and meditation teacher, examines central aspects of Buddhist meditation as reflected in the early discourses of the Buddha, based on revised and reorganized material from previously published articles.
 The main topics he takes up are mindfulness, the path to awakening, absorption, and the brahmaviharas.
 He compares parallel versions of the discourses in a variety of languages which offers a window on the earliest stages in the development of these Buddhist teachings.